-Our estimates on costs combined with predictions on future fuel prices capture the supply side of our model while predictions on electricity demand in PJM capture the demand side.
-Based on the results regarding PJM in Bushnell et al. (2008), we assume that, conditional on existing capacity at the beginning of each period, supply is competitive in the wholesale electricity market.
-However, we assume that the ten largest firms in PJM invest in new plants strategically.
 That is, these firms take into account their rivals' reactions to their investment decisions, as well as the effect of investment on future market outcomes.
 On the one hand, investment in new coal- and gas-fired capacity allows firms to produce at lower cost and, potentially, increase profits from electricity sales in subsequent periods.
-On the other hand, an increase in investment in new capacity may depress electricity prices, leading to lower profits in subsequent periods.
+On the other hand, an increase in investment in new capacity may depress electricity prices, leading to lower profits.

-Since plants in PJM are not subject to CO2 regulations, we take the CO2 emissions targets from the Clean Power Plan (CPP) proposed by the Obama Administration.
-The targets are limits to the annual tonnage of CO2 that power plants in each state can emit acting as a cap on CO2 emissions.
-To implement a single externality market, we assume that states can comply by satisfying a PJM-wide CO2 limit, which is computed by summing up the individual states' targets.
-We assume that CPP is in place during 2022-2030 and we simulate production and investment beginning in 2014.
+Since plants in PJM are not subject to $CO_2$ regulations, we take the $CO_2$ emissions targets from the Clean Power Plan (CPP) formulated during the Obama Administration but then essentially repealed under the Trump Administration.
+The targets are limits to the annual tonnage of $CO_2$ that power plants in each state can emit acting as a cap on $CO_2$ emissions.
+To implement a single externality market, we assume that states can comply by satisfying a PJM-wide $CO_2$ limit, which is computed by summing up the individual states' targets.
+We assume that the CPP is in place during 2022-2030 and we simulate production and investment beginning in 2014.

-For our static analysis, we find that welfare with single or separate externality markets are equal when new capacity is in excess of 50,000 megawatt (MW) or 50% of output.
-In this case, there is sufficient capacity to facilitate reallocation of output and readjustment of CO2 prices across states.
+When we set investment to be the same with single and separate externality markets, i.e. "static analysis," we find no difference in welfare if new capacity by 2030 is in excess of 50,000 megawatt (MW) or 50% of output.
+In this case, there is sufficient capacity to facilitate reallocation of output and readjustment of $CO_2$ prices across states.
 As expected, for lower levels of new capacity, welfare is higher under a single externality market.
-The largest difference in welfare is \$0.5 billion, which is about 0.4% decrease in welfare.
-The largest difference in terms of electricity generation costs is \$2.5 billion which is about 50% of the estimated CPP compliance cost, that is, the difference in electricity generation and investment cost with and without CPP.
+The largest difference in welfare is \$0.5 billion, which is about a 0.4% decrease in welfare.